vijayalaxmigithub/testing/README.md

-# testing: to trigger jenkins automatically when i commit the changes in my github
+# testing: to trigger jenkins automatically when i commit the changes in my github1